 Type of Intervention Example The client has no pulse, their chest is not rising, and they are not responsive.
 As a nurse you need to make a clinical judgment on how to act based on these cues.
-Effective (or indicated) interventions are actions that are Begin CPR immediately.
-This is also an evidence-informed physician is present. recommended because they have the potential to cause harm to the client.
+Effective (or indicated) interventions are actions that are adequate to produce the intended result and help the client.
+Begin CPR immediately.
+This is also an evidence-informed intervention because a delayed response results in poor the oxygen will not circulate.

+Notify the client's employer.
 Unrelated (or non-essential) interventions are actions that will not produce an effect (positive or negative) and therefore will Contraindicated interventions are actions that are not not help the client.